sirocco-gallery/.github/profile/README.md

  # sirocco

 **A live WebMCP design surface** — the *provider* half of a WebMCP reference implementation.
-Design-intent enforcement that AI agents can call, in the browser and in your coding agent: an agent drafts UI; the **steward** names where it drifts from a design system's tokens; it corrects until the build honors them.
+Design-intent enforcement that AI agents can call, in the browser: an agent drafts UI; the **steward** names where it drifts from a design system's tokens; it corrects until the build honors them.

 → [sirocco.gallery](https://sirocco.gallery)